krigjo25/C/Algorithms/plurality/README.md

 ## About Pularity

-Implements a CS program to simulate a voting as Pularity Using Linear search Algorithm to calculate to find the candidate with highest vote !Reason
+Implements a CS program to simulate a voting as Pularity

+Linear search Algorithm was used to find the candidate which had the highest vote.
+Even if Linear Search Algorithm has a BC at log O(n) and the element could be hidden in the last index, Its well suited for small datasets, and it doesnt require more memory to be implemented, it would mean the algorithm doesn't need to be sorted in any way.

+Originally this project was created as an assignment at xCS50

 ### Date of Creation / finished
 N/A